Wednesday, May 20, 2009

 Subject Matter Specialization: Thirty semester hours of mathematics at the 3000 level or above including 3 semester hours in geometry, 6 semester hours in probability or statistics, and 3 semester hours in linear or abstract algebra.

-This sounds rigorous, until you start disecting it.
-First of all, at FIU the calculus sequence is somewhat oddly numbered 3000-level, so there's 12 credits right there.
+This sounds rigorous, until you start dissecting it.
+First of all, the calculus sequence is somewhat oddly numbered 3000-level, so there's 12 credits right there.
 Then 6 credits of introductory statistics (also numbered 3000-level), 3 credits of linear algebra, 3 credits of geometry and 3 credits of history of mathematics, and you're at 27 credits without taking a single substantive upper-level college math class.
-One class (at FIU, introduction to advanced mathematics is customary) and you're done.
+One class (introduction to advanced mathematics is customary) and you're done.

 Let's see if this can be improved...